When it comes to reducing the air flow in your aquarium, the most popular solution is to use an idle air control valve.

 While fully featured aquarium air pumps are equipped with a built-in flow control knob (called a rheostat), cheaper or battery-operated models do not have the same luxury.

 In this case, you will need to come up with a solution to control the airflow yourself, particularly if the default airflow is too strong for your aquarium…

 Let’s say that your airstone is producing too many bubbles; you could use a flow control valve to reduce the amount of air flowing through the tubing.
 Less air reaching your airstone means fewer bubbles.

 Alternatively, your air-powered sponge filter may be creating a water current that is too strong for your fish – reducing the air flow via the accurate control will slow down the rate at which water is drawn through the filter.

 Same goes for any other air-powered equipment you use in your aquarium.

 To put it simply, if you need to control the air flow rate on your aquarium, this little valve will be your best friend.

 Problems with using an air control valve

-There is no arguing that an air control valve is the most popular way to regulate airflow.
+There is no arguing that an 2-position air control valves are the most popular way to regulate airflow.